aws-samples/aws-rtb-intelligence-kit/README.md

 The next step is to deploy the inference part of the Kit.

+If you have built the Kit locally, use the following command to deploy the inference part:

 ```bash
 cdk deploy "aik/filtering" --require-approval never
 ```

+Otherwise (if you preferred the Cloud-powered approach), refer to the [Cloud-powered deployment](#cloud-powered-deployment) section and follow the instructions to deploy the inference part.

 As you can see in the architecture diagram below, the inference is composed of one ECS cluster and one tasks and a CloudWatch dashboard.